Dandruff and Seborrheic Dermatitis Treatment in NYC

 What other conditions may mimic dandruff and seborrheic dermatitis?

-The symptoms of dandruff and seborrheic dermatitis may mimic other skin conditions.
+The symptoms of dandruff and seborrheic dermatitis may mimic other skin and medical conditions.
 A qualified healthcare professional can distinguish between similar skin conditions and make the correct diagnosis.

 The following skin conditions are often mistaken for dandruff and seborrheic dermatitis: